-Remove the MySQL Enterprise Service Manager by going to the Control Panel and choosing Add or Remove Programs.
-Find the entry for MySQL Enterprise Monitor and remove it.
-During the uninstall process you will be given the option of saving existing data and log files.
-Choose this option if you plan to reinstall the MySQL Enterprise Monitor.
+On Microsoft Windows 7 and 8, remove MySQL Enterprise Service Manager by opening the Control Panel and choosing Uninstall a Program.
+Locate the entry for MySQL Enterprise Monitor and select Uninstall from the Control Panel toolbar.

+On Microsoft Windows 10, remove MySQL Enterprise Service Manager by opening Settings and selecting Apps & Features.
+Locate the entry for MySQL Enterprise Monitor and select Uninstall.

+The uninstall process prompts you to save existing data and log files.
+Choose this option if you plan to reinstall at a later time.

-If you are not saving existing data, you can delete the C:\Program Files\MySQL\Enterprise \Monitor directory after removing MySQL Enterprise Service Manager.
+If you do not want to backup the data, you can delete the C:\Program Files\MySQL\Enterprise \Monitor directory after removing MySQL Enterprise Service Manager.

-If you did not remove existing data and log files when uninstalling MySQL Enterprise Service Manager, do not remove the C:\Program Files\MySQL \Enterprise\Monitor directory.
+If you want to retain the backup, do not remove the C:\Program Files\MySQL\Enterprise \Monitor directory.
 Doing so will delete these files.